-Project Number: 2019-U3a Wastewater Treatment Plant - Design (SPLIT)

-Description: Construct an activated sludge wastewater treatment plant.
+Project Number: 2019-U3aWastewater Treatment Plant - Design(SPLIT)Description: Construct an activated sludge wastewater treatment plant.

 Justification: The Publicly Owned Treatment Works (POTW) was originally constructed in the late 1940s and into 1958 with additional improvements added in 1975, 1977, and 2011 and in 2016.
 Most of the unit processes in the wastewater treatment plant are operating beyond their typical useful lifespan.
 Maintaining compliance with the National Pollutant Discharge Elimination System (NPDES) permit requirements, the current system creates significant challenges and under certain conditions does not provide adequate capacity to handle full treatment of the City's wastewater.
 High flows entering the wastewater treatment plant have caused sanitary sewer overflows (SSO's) which is a violation of the City's NPDES permit and has also caused damage to the primary tanks.
 The current wastewater treatment plant is designed to treat a maximum of 1.5 million gallons of wastewater per day (MGD).
-The average flow of the wastewater entering the plant is approximately 1.13 MGD and during certain weather events the recorded wastewater flows have been as high as 6 MGD.
+The average flow of the wastewater flows have been as high as 6 MGD.
 Project split to allow to more accurately depict when portions of the project will be funded.

-Project Number: 2021-U1 High-Pressure Pump Variable Frequency Drive - WTP (NEW)
+Project Number: 2021-U1High-Pressure Pump Variable Frequency Drive - WTP(NEW)